socheatsok78/gickup-action/README.md

   # Your source repository configuration goes here
 ```

+> [!NOTE]
+> You can use `.env`, `.vars` & `.secrets` in your configuration file to access environment variables, repository secrets, and GitHub Actions variables.
+This allows you to keep sensitive information out of your configuration file.

 Please refer to the [gickup documentation](https://cooperspencer.github.io/gickup-documentation/category/configuration) for more information on how to configure your backup.

 Create a `.github/workflows/backup.yml` file in your repository with the following content: